kiba/Writings/atg/chp3_very_much_alive.md

 "The probability of encountering such a reality is incredibly low," Carter said.
 "Although we still have no theories on how to cross one."

-"And now we have verification of a method how to cross one," Hammond said.
+"And now we have verification of a method how to cross one," Hammond conjectured.

 "Only if we can reliably replicate the method, sir.
 Frank Cromwell might still be stuck on the other side if he can't dial home and return.
-We only have an hour of time before the gate shut down."
+We only have less than forty-eight minutes before the gate shut down."

 "I doubt we can do anything under incredible time constraint.
-If it comes to worst case scenario, Cromwell will be considered missing in action again."
+If it comes to worst case scenario, Cromwell will still be considered missing in action if not dead."

 "I am a billionaire.
 I can arrange something for him for his stay on my Earth," an unidentified tall man spoken from the MALP.
 "Permanently if necessary."

 "Forgive me if I don't take your words for it," Hammond replied.
 He looked over to the rest of the team.
-"We'll assume for now that he can't reconnect with us and that there is  way to get him back.
+"We'll assume for now that he can't reconnect with us and that there is no way to get him back.
 You have whatever left to chuck whatever is useful for him through the gate.
 Make it quick."

 "Yes, sir," SG-1 replied with a grimace.